-- If you need to assign codes to buttons or to change the code on a button, tap and hold the button on the Measure codes form and select a different code.
+- 2. If you need to assign codes to buttons or to change the code on a button, tap and hold the button on the Measure codes form and select a different code.
 To edit multiple buttons, or to create or manage groups of code buttons tap ✓ in the Measure codes form.
-See To set up code buttons for Measure codes, page 568 - 3.
+See Setting up code buttons for Measure codes, page 643 - 3.
 Measure points using codes.
-See To measure points in Measure codes, page 566. - 4.
-Use stringing to more easily manage measurement of multiple lines that use the same feature code.
-See To measure multiple lines in Measure codes, page 567. - 5.
-Use control codes on the CAD toolbar to draw specific shapes such as arcs or polygons.
-See Controlling feature geometry using control codes, page 577.
+To measure a point with that code, simply tap the large button for that code.
+To measure the next point using the same code, tap Enter or press the Enter key.
+See Measuring points in Measure codes, page 639. - 4.
+To create linework, you can use the following methods: - When assigning codes to points on the line, you can add a control code to start a new line, or you can use string numbers to start a new line.